sCrypt-Inc/scryptTS-docs/docs/tokens/tutorials/validate-1sat-input-with-oracle.md

 }
 ```

-## Contract
+## Use in a Contract

-In this example, we implemented a demo contract.
-This contract will be successfully spent only when the second input (that is input #1) of the unlocking transaction contains a specific amount of a certain BSV20 token.
+In this example, we implement a demo contract, which can only be successfully called when the second input (that is input #1) of the spending transaction contains a specific amount of a certain BSV20 token.

 ![](../../../static/img/oracle-demo-bsv20-unlocking-tx.png)

-To verify the Oracle signed message, we should add Oracle's public key to the contract.
-To record the specific BSV20 token and required amount, we also need to add another two properties to it.
+To verify the oracle signed message, we should add oracle's public key to the contract.
+To record the specific BSV20 token and amount, we also need to add another two properties to it.

 ```ts
 export class OracleDemoBsv20 extends OrdinalNFT {